-Psilocybe mammillata is a rare species of psilocybin mushroom in the family Hymenogastraceae.
+Psilocybe mammillata is a rare species of magic mushroom easily recognizable by its acute nipple-like umbo.
 Said to be described from Jamaica in 1918 by Murrill, who placed it in the genus Astylospora, in 1948, Smith relocated it to Psilocybe and synonymized it with Artylospora cinshonensis (= Psathyra cinchonensis).
 Its bluish bruising flesh matched the characteristic of the hallucinogenic Psilocybe clade.
 Its epithet “mammillata” refers to its distinctive nipple-like umbo which often get him confused with Psilocybe cordispora.

 Of the seven subpopulations known of this species, six are located in mountain cloud forests of Mexico, Bolivia and Jamaica, and one in Florida, making the Floridian subtropical forest its northernmost distribution limit.